Full details of new MGS9 7-seater plug-in hybrid SUV

 With a starting price of less than £35,000, it also undercuts other Chinese-made rivals like the new Jaecoo 8 and the Chery Tiggo 9.

-Full specs of the MGS9 PHEV have yet to be revealed – they're due to be announced later in March.
-What we do know is that the car has a full five-star safety rating from independent safety organisation Euro NCAP, and will offer luxury features like "leather-style" upholstery, a panoramic sunroof, heated and ventilated massage seats, and three-zone air conditioning.
+The car has a full five-star safety rating from independent safety organisation Euro NCAP, and comes in a choice of two trims, with luxury features available like "leather-style" upholstery, a panoramic sunroof, heated and ventilated massage seats, and three-zone air conditioning.
 MG says there will be up to 16 advanced driver assistance systems.

 2026 MGS9 PHEV price and release date

-You can order the new MGS9 PHEV right now, even though full specs have yet to be revealed.
-Prices start at £34,205 and go up to £36,945.
+You can order the new MGS9 PHEV right now.
+Prices start at £34,205 for the Comfort trim and and go up to £36,945 for the Premium model.
 The car is not available in Northern Ireland.

 2026 MGS9 PHEV styling, interior and tech